 The Authority may sell the perishable seized goods and those subject to shortage or leakage or if the goods are in a condition that might endanger the safety of the other goods and the facilities therein.

-Seized goods which are subject to a considerable depreciation may be sold by authorization from the Director General or his representative.
+Seized goods which are subject to a considerable depreciation may be sold by authorization from the Chairman Assistant or his representative.
 The sale of the goods shall be based on a report showing the condition of the goods and the justifications of sale without having to get an order from the competent court, provided that the owner of the goods shall be notified of such sale.

 Upon expiry of the period specified, the Authority may sell the goods placed in the customs warehouses, those existing in the yards or wharves or left out goods at the Customs Administrations.